 6. Visit the Marlborough Museum

 When first arriving in Blenheim, there’s no better introduction to the Marlborough region than the Marlborough Museum to gain some perspective.
-Learn the ins and outs of New Zealand’s largest wine-making region, the fascinating story and Maori artifacts from New Zealand’s earliest settlement, and about the lives of the region’s pioneers.
+Learn the ins and outs of New Zealand’s largest wine-making region, the fascinating story and Maori artefacts from New Zealand’s earliest settlement, and about the lives of the region’s pioneers.

 Location: 26 Arthur Baker Pl, Redwoodtown, Blenheim

-7. Take a stroll in Pollard Park
+7. Take a Stroll in Pollard Park

 Every large town has a go-to garden and Pollard Park is Blenheim’s.
 This pretty park is a local’s favourite with 26ha of wooded parkland and gardens.
 Stroll through rose gardens, a floral garden, the rhododendron dell, the scented garden and more!